GabrielVaubaillon/my_books/Scripts/README.md

     - when did I read the book, how much time it took me?
 - check if samish author already exist in file, ask if typo if seems possible
 - file with last modifs, last 10 books in collection, last read
+- md to pdf
+    - clean cut at pages
+    - table header at each page
+    - maybe less info to stay on one line
+    - header with first and last author of the page
+    - page number + table of content

 <!-- ## Details from existing scripts -->